guillaumebriday/todolist-backend-laravel/README.md

 $ docker-compose run --rm --no-deps todolist-server php artisan route:list
 ```

+You can import my [Insomnia](https://insomnia.rest/) workspace configured to work with the API : `.insomnia/todolist-backend-laravel.json`.

 ## Broadcasting & WebSockets

 Before using WebSockets, you need to set the ```PUSHER``` related keys in your .env file.